What is resin flooring?

 warehouse flooring

-The science of resin flooring
+What is the science behind resin flooring

 Firstly we will look at the science of resin floors, just to give you a bit of an insight.
 To install a resin flooring system, you mix a synthetic resin with a hardener at the time of application.
 This mixture then forms a strong resin when left for a specified cure time.
 There are many products which you can choose, and they all have different cure times.
 It is best to understand how long it may take to install the floor when choosing your resin product.